The Ultimate Venice Photography Guide: Top Tips for Capturing the Floating City

 Rialto Bridge (Ponte di Rialto)

 The Rialto Bridge, one of Venice’s oldest and most iconic bridges, is a must-photograph location.
 Photographers can capture stunning views of the Grand Canal from the bridge, bustling with gondolas and vaporettos.
-Shots at sunrise offer soft lighting and reflections, while twilight provides a dramatic, colorful backdrop.
+Shots at sunrise offer soft lighting and reflections, while twilight provides a dramatic, colourful backdrop.

 Bridge of Sighs (Ponte dei Sospiri)